wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Map

-The `map()` method in JavaScript creates a new array with the results of calling a provided function on every element in the calling array.
+The `map()` method creates a new array with the results of calling a provided function on every element in the calling array.

 ```javascript
 let numbers = [1, 4, 9, 16];